Last updated

 To deal with racism, poverty, or any other societal ill, we must first recognize that they are realities of life in this culture.
 They exist, and we must acknowledge our pain and grief that they do.
 Now we can ask ourselves how we might effectively work to eliminate not only their expressions but their root causes.

-In the final chapters of the book, we return to the idea that The personality is an adaptation, using this knowledge to give ourselves agency to change patterns of thinking we might have felt powerless over before.
+, using this knowledge to give ourselves agency to change patterns of thinking we might have felt powerless over before.
 Specifically, we are invited to consider the difference between feelings and attitudes: Unlike feelings, which come and go of their own accord, attitudes can be invited, generated, and nurtured in the face of any emotional state.

 We are given an exercise to practice identifying situations where we're not honoring our true selves: